IBM-Cloud/docs/services/cdn/index.md

 	5. Select the **Edit routes and App Access** icon from the dashboard.
 	6. Select the custom domain name from the domain names drop-down, enter **www** in the host field, and select **SAVE**.
 	The custom domain name along with your application route is displayed.

+For more information about custom domains, see [Managing domains](https://new-console.{DomainName}/docs/admin/orgs_spaces.html#managedomains).

 ## Adding the service to an application